cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 ## FIFO management

-Now that the new fields are created, you need to update them accordingly to keep your FIFO always up-to-date.
+Now that the new fields are created, you need to update them accordingly to keep your FIFO up-to-date at all times.
 It's better to create a separate file that encapsulates this knowledge.
 Create `x/checkers/keeper/stored_game_in_fifo.go` with:

 1. A function to remove from the FIFO: